antmicro/topwrap/docs/source/examples.md

 :dataflow: ../build/kpm_jsons/data_constant.json
 ```

-There is often a need to pass constant values to input ports of some IP Cores.
+This example shows how to assign a constant value to a port of an IP core.
+You can see how it is done in the GUI by using the interactive preview.
-This example shows how easy expressing that is in the GUI and correspondingly, in the design description file (`project.yml`).
+It is also visible in the description file (`project.yml`).

 :::{tip}
-You can find the constant node blueprint in the Nodes browser under the `Metanode` section.
+You can find the constant node blueprint in the Nodes browser within the `Metanode` section.
 :::

 ### Usage

-**Enter the example's directory**
+**Switch to the subdirectory with the example**
 ```bash
 cd examples/constant
 ```